mkantzer/k8splayground-cluster-state/docs/GETTING_STARTED.md

 1. Create a new branch from `main`
 2. Create a new `.cue` file in `onboarding/`, with the same name as your mesoservice.
-3. Ensure file starts with `package tenants`
+3. Ensure file starts with `package kube`
 4. Define your configuration within `onboarding: <YOUR APP'S NAME>:`.
     - See [`onboarding` schema docs](../schema/onboarding/README.md) for field reference.
     - **DO NOT** enable production deployments (i.e. do not set `prod: enabled: true`)